Ndok Gjeloshi: Life

 Gjeloshi supported Prince Wied during his short reign of the Principality of Albania, and like many other pro-Wied nationalists he was a member of the short-lived "Albanian Nationalist Party" (Partia Nacionaliste Shqiptare).

 Supporter of Fan Noli's political ideas, he was an active participant of the June Revolution, and was promoted "Captain" of the border guard.
 After Ahmet Zogu's return from Yugoslavia, he fled the country and went in exile.

 In 1926, together with Loro Caka, a Catholic priest, Gjeloshi organized a rebellion in Dukagjin.
 The rebellion could not spread in nearby regions; it remained isolated and was quelled by Zogist forces.
 Gjeoloshi fled again.
 He joined the Albanian political émigré in Vienna, Austria and became member of the "National Union" (Bashkimi Kombëtar), an organization of anti-Zog activists in exile, which was formed in 1925 in Vienna with the initiative of Ali Kelcyra, Angjelin Suma, Xhemal Bushati, and Sejfi Vllamasi.

 Zog's assassination attempt

-In 1931, he was arrested along with Aziz Çami for an assassination attempt against King Zog I. According to Gjeloshi memories' he studied very well the scene before the assassination attempt occurred.
-His memories contrast with the official version given later that state the Zogu fired back and Topallaj (got killed by Gjeloshi) hurried to cover Zogu with his body.
+In 1931, he was arrested along with Aziz Çami for an assassination attempt against King Zog I. According to Gjeloshi's memories, he studied the scene very carefully before the assassination attempt.
+His memories contrast with the official version which stated that Zog fired back and Llesh Topallaj (killed by Gjeloshi) hurried to cover Zog with his body.

-He was sentenced to 3 years and 6 months by the court, together with Çami (2 years and 6 month).
-The other organizers, between them Qazim Mulleti, Mustafa Merlika-Kruja, Rexhep Mitrovica, Angjelin Suma, Sejfi Vllamasi, etc. were released soon after their arrest.
-They were expelled from Austria and most of them moved to Paris.
-Gjeloshi would remain in Prague after the release.
+He was sentenced to 3 years and 6 months by the court, together with Çami (2 years and 6 months).
+Other organizers, including Qazim Mulleti, Mustafa Merlika-Kruja, Rexhep Mitrovica, Angjelin Suma, Sejfi Vllamasi, etc., were released soon after their arrest.
+They were expelled from Austria and most subsequently moved to Paris.
+Gjeloshi would remain in Prague after his release.